AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 #pagebreak(weak: true)
 = Algebraic Geometry
-Now that we have quantifier elimination of $A C F_p$ we can use that to very quickly prove the foundations of algebraic geometry
+Now that we have quantifier elimination of $A C F_p$ we can use it to very quickly prove the foundations of algebraic geometry
 #theorem("Lefchetz's principle")[
   Let $sigma$ be a sentence in the language of fields.
 TFAE
   + $sigma$ is true in every algebraically closed field of characteristic $0$.